iOS Engineer Takes the AWS Certified Cloud Practitioner (CLF-C02) - CLF Success Story

 Database Amazon Aurora High-performance RDB (MySQL/Postgres compatible)

-Database Amazon DynamoDB NoSQL database, specializing in ultra-fast, simple access with sub-millisecond latency.
+Database Amazon DynamoDB NoSQL database.
+Excels at super-fast, simple access with sub-millisecond latency.
 Key-value type

-Database Amazon DocumentDB NoSQL database, good for migrations from MongoDB and complex queries.
+Database Amazon DocumentDB NoSQL database.
+Good for complex queries and MongoDB migration.
 Document type

 Database Amazon ElastiCache In-memory cache